KRUF

-KRUF (94.5 FM, "K945") is a radio station broadcasting a Top 40 (CHR) format.
-The station serves the Shreveport, Louisiana, area.
-The station is currently owned by Townsquare Media.
+KRUF (94.5 MHz, "K945") is an American radio station licensed to Shreveport, Louisiana.
+The station is broadcasting a Top 40 (CHR) format.
+KRUF serves the Shreveport–Bossier City metropolitan area.
+The station is owned by Townsquare Media.
 Its studios are shared with its other five sister stations in West Shreveport (one mile west of Shreveport Regional Airport), and the transmitter is in Mooringsport, Louisiana.
-The call letters before becoming KRUF were KWKH and KROK and had air personalities such as Tim Brando of CBS sports back in the late seventies, early eighties.
+The call letters before becoming KRUF were KWKH-FM and KROK and had air personalities such as Tim Brando of CBS Sports back in the late 1970s, early 1980s.

-K 94.5 is one of the few live and local radio stations left in town with Jay Whatley in the afternoons and Chica in The Morning every morning.

 History

-K 94.5 signed on August 12, 1996, as "Big Dog 94-5" and has broadcast in its current Top 40 format for 25 years.
-Previous to adopting the KRUF call letters, K 94.5 was known as KWKH-FM, sister station to the legendary KWKH, home of the Louisiana Hayride.

-KWKH-FM began broadcasting November 21, 1948.
+On November 21, 1948, KWKH-FM went on air.
 It was operated by International Broadcasting Corporation, which was owned by The Shreveport Times.